Julien-Blanc-tgcm/indexed_array/docs/index.md

 * A `C++17` capable compiler
 * `boost::mp11`

-Optionnaly, but strongly recommended, is one of the following:
+Optional, but strongly recommended, is one of the following:

 * `boost::describe`
 * `magic_enum`